Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 - When you have finished cleaning your tongue, turn off the device and empty the water reservoir.
 Rinse the reservoir thoroughly with water, and allow the device to air dry before storing it.

-By following these steps, you can effectively clean your tongue with a WaterPik.
 It’s important to be gentle and avoid pressing too hard, as this can cause discomfort or damage to your tongue.
-If you are unsure how to use the device, consult with your dentist for guidance.

 How much hydrogen peroxide should I use in my Waterpik?